tybenz/blog/_posts/2013-07-08-widgetize-all-the-things.md

 ##### The Holy Grail

 That's where option #3 comes in.
-The compromise between isolated, they-just-work widgets and event-driven MVC-friendly widgets.
+The compromise between isolated, they-just-work plugins and event-driven MVC-friendly components.

-We're going to find a way to write UI widgets in a way that they can work well in any context.
+We're going to find a way to write UI components in a way that they can work well in any context.

 ##### What does it look like?